-So starting a business seems to be the go to thing for all stay at home mums.
+Starting a business seems to be the go to thing for many stay at home mums.
 And quiet frankly seems the right thing to do considering the vast amount of spare time we have, right?

 If I only I knew how much time this would actually take, I would have thought about this twice.
 Especially starting a divorce and buying a house 4 months after I started my online store and of course I never pictured my marriage failling so soon after starting my business.

-So I had no idea on how to start a business let alone how to run it.
+I had no idea how to start a business let alone how to run it.
 But all I knew was that I wanted to achieve 3 main goals, which were:

 To work from home and spend more time with the kids.